Home

 • None of you shall approach to any that is near of kin to him, to uncover their nakedness: I am the LORD."

-This was much later in the history of mankind where people were not any longer living to be hundreds of years old, because the gene pool was diluted and recessive characteristics were amplified causing genetic abnormalities in intermarriage between close relatives.
+This was much later in the history of mankind when people were no longer living to be hundreds of years old because the gene pool was diluted and recessive characteristics were amplified causing genetic abnormalities in intermarriage between close relatives.
 We don't have to be hesitant in declaring the truth of either man's genealogy or the origin of the wife of Cain.
 The book of Genesis is the infallible record of the history of man.
-When we use God's Holy Word as the sole basis for understanding man, sin, the fall and redemption, we can make perfect sense of what might seem a mystery.
+When we use God's Holy word as the sole basis for understanding man, sin, the fall, and man's redemption, we can make perfect sense of what might seem a mystery.

 People may claim this question frustrates them, but make no mistake; no one is frustrated in their belief of the Bible by questions of the origin of Cain’s wife.
 If it were proven to them where Cain got his wife, there would be another question rise up to take its place in frustrating them about God.
 This is because it is not really about where Cain got his wife, it is about doubts and insecurities concerning the Word.
 Nevertheless, there is actually scientific evidence to show that all humans spring from the same DNA and that all of us originated from one person.
 Even secular scientists agree that Man had a common ancestor, an "Adam" beginning.
 Some suppose it was via an organism, but they all fundamentally agree on the common gene pool ancestry.
 Which to me makes their claims against the creation of one man, dubious at best.
 Then again, scientific evidence is not the point here, the truth of Scripture is.
 We cannot let skeptics define the Bible for us, nor privately interpret Genesis from the point of view of current morality concerning siblings, social mores or the modern age.
 When we interpret it in the light of the whole Bible, we understand that we are actually all relatives through our one progenitor, Adam.
 Not one of us is from a different blood line than Adam.
 This is why we are all in the bondage brought about by Adam, making us slaves of trespass and sin.